 Like mentioned above, V4 does not care any longer for uids but will use username@machine instead.
 This is a big improvement since we must not longer care about the order of given users when adding accounts.
 However, if for some reason the protocol version 4 becomes inappropriate ( old client, bad parameters etc.) it will automatically fall back to use V3 where we need a way to get the different behavior somehow mapped, this is also the case in mixed environments and such where we have a solution for this.
 If you plan to use V4, you want to :

-# emerge net-libs/libnfsidmap # rc-update add rpc.idmapd default # rc
+root # emerge net-libs/libnfsidmap root # rc-update add rpc.idmapd default root # rc

 which will care about such situations.